saiemgilani/game-on-paper-app/README.md

 ## Development

-`npm install` will install all Node dependencies, while `pip install -r requirements.txt` installs all Python deps.

-Running Node server: `npm run start` --> will run on port 5000

-Running Python server: `python app.py` --> will run on port 8000
+Make sure you have Docker installed.
+Once you do, `cd` into the repo and run `docker-compose up --build`.
+That will install all python and node dependencies, along with start the services in a Docker container.

-Test using Postman -- Send a GET request to `localhost:5000/cfb/pbp?gameId=<ESPN gameId>`.
+Test the actual API requests using Postman -- Send a GET request to `localhost:5000/cfb/pbp?gameId=<ESPN gameId>`.

 ## To-Do:

-- [ ] Docker container to encapsulate both services
+- [X] Docker container to encapsulate both services
 - [X] Data manipulation to get epEnd input variables
 - [X] Figure out how to calculate ExpScoreDiff for WPA
 - [X] Figure out how to get timeouts for WPA